shreettamrout/rateShield/README.md

 availableTokens -= 1;
 updateRedis(clientId, availableTokens, now);

-###🔐 Concurrency Handling
+` ``` `
-Concurrency is handled using RedisLock (RLock) to ensure that only one thread/process modifies a client's token state at a time.
+🔐 Concurrency Control with RedisLock

-Locking Strategy:
+To prevent inconsistent token updates during high-concurrency loads:

-Each client has a lock key: lock:{clientId}
+A Redis-based lock (RLock) is acquired before any rate-limiting logic is executed.

-Before modifying token state, the lock is acquired.
+Lock Key: lock:{clientId}

-Other threads wait for the lock (or timeout).
+All critical sections (token checks/updates) are protected.

-Lock is released after the update.
+Lock is released after the operation completes.